 Penguins, the Oregon Zoo and you

-The Oregon Zoo has one of the largest collections of Humboldts in the United States.
-Yellow Left, Crash and Bonita, are three of the more than 36 Humboldts in the zoo's Penguinarium exhibit.
+The Oregon Zoo has one of the largest collections of Humboldts in the United States, housed in the Penguinarium exhibit.

 In the zoo, they eat smelt or herring injected with vitamins.
 You can help Humboldts in the wild by choosing sustainably harvested fish, which helps ensure the fish penguins rely on are not depleted.